linuxserver100/Projects_steps/checking codes_for _email-link_ssh_login.md

 ### Step 3: Set Up Twilio for SMS/Voice OTP

-1. Ensure curl is installed if it’s not already:
+1. Ensure `curl` is installed if it’s not already:

 ```bash
 sudo apt install curl
 ```

-2. Create a script for sending OTP via Twilio at `/usr/local/bin/send_twilio_otp.sh`:
+2. Create a script to send OTP via Twilio at `/usr/local/bin/send_twilio_otp.sh`:

 ```bash
 sudo nano /usr/local/bin/send_twilio_otp.sh
 ```

 3. Replace the content with the following script.
-This script will send the OTP via either **SMS** or **Voice Call**, based on the user's selection:
+This script will send the OTP via either **SMS** or **Voice Call**, depending on the user's choice:

 ```bash
 #!/bin/bash